 - Make the cupcakes

-- 2. In the bowl of an electric mixer fitted with the paddle attachment, put the butter, 1 1/2 cups plus 3 tablespoons of the sugar, and the vanilla seeds.
-Mix for 2 minutes on medium speed or until light and fluffy.
+- 2. With the tip of a sharp knife, split the vanilla bean lengthwise and scrape the seeds into the bowl of an electric mixer fitted with the paddle attachment.
+Add the butter and 1 1/2 cups plus 3 tablespoons sugar and mix on medium speed until light and fluffy, about 2 minutes.

 - 3. In a large bowl, sift together the flour, salt, and baking powder.
-Reduce the mixer speed to low, and alternately pour into the butter-sugar mixture 1/3 of the dry ingredients and 1/2 of the water (7 ounces), mixing well after each addition and scraping the inside of the bowl.
-Begin and end with the dry ingredients.
-Remove the mixing bowl.
+Reduce the mixer speed to low, and alternately add 1/3 of the flour mixture followed by 1/2 of the water and so on, beginning and ending with the dry ingredients and mixing well after each addition.
+Remove the bowl from the stand mixer.

-- 4. Fit the mixer with the whisk attachment.
-In another mixing bowl, beat the egg whites on medium-high speed for 2 to 3 minutes, or until soft peaks form.
+- 4. Fit the mixer with the whisk attachment and, in a separate bowl, beat the egg whites on medium-high speed for 2 to 3 minutes, or until soft peaks form.
 Reduce the speed to low and slowly add the remaining 1/2 cup plus 2 tablespoons sugar.
 Increase the speed to medium-high and beat until soft peaks form.
 The egg whites should look glossy.
-Do not over mix.
-Gently fold the egg whites into the cake batter in two or three additions, incorporating all the egg whites thoroughly.
+Do not overmix.
+Gently fold the egg whites into the cake batter in 2 or 3 additions, incorporating all the egg whites thoroughly.

-- 5. Spoon the batter into the baking cups, filling each one three-quarters full.
+- 5. Spoon the batter into the baking cups, filling each cup 3/4 full.
 Place the pan on the middle rack of the oven and bake for 15 to 20 minutes, or until the centers of the cupcakes spring back.
 Transfer the pan to a wire rack to cool for 5 minutes.
-Remove the cupcakes and cool completely.
+Remove the cupcakes and let them cool completely.

 - Make the frosting

-- 8. In a small saucepan, warm the cream over medium heat until it feels hot but is nowhere near a simmer.
+- 6. In a small saucepan over medium heat, warm the cream until it feels hot but is nowhere near a simmer.
 Place the chopped chocolate in a heatproof bowl and pour the warm cream over the chocolate.
 Whisk until the chocolate melts.
 Set the bowl in an ice bath until the mixture is chilled.
-Place a piece of plastic wrap directly on the surface of the mixture and a second piece over the bowl and refrigerate for at least 4 hours.
-You may also make this 1 day ahead.
+Place a piece of plastic wrap directly on the surface of the mixture and a second piece over the bowl and refrigerate for at least 4 hours and up to 1 day.